 It’s your garden so just adapt what we say to work for you!

-And if you have questions or comments just post them on our Discussion Forum and we’ll answer them.
+And if you have questions or comments just post them on our Facebook Group and we’ll answer them.

-If you are new to roses we suggest you start with the video below as it will show you some of the terminology used when we talk about roses.
+If you are new to roses we suggest you start with the videos below.

-Then go on to Part 2 of Getting started.
+Then go on to Part 2 of Roses 101.

 For further information: